 C8.
-Entrance exams A. Does your institution make use of Sa degree-seeking applicants? ✓ Ye r SAT Subject T est scores in admi ssion decisions fo or first-time, first-year, If yes, place check marks in the approp Fall 2015. riate boxes below to reflect your institution's p olicies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the Fall 2015 please indicate which ONE of admissions process): ACT with Writing component required ACT with Writing component recount ACT with or without Writing common.
-C. Please indicate how your institution. of the follow nired ommended. ponent acce ring applies (rega ardless of whether t the writing score will be used in the For admission For placement For advising In place of an application ess As a validity check on the ap No college policy as of now Not using essay component SAT es say ACT essay D. In addition, does your institution use X yes no e applicants' test scores for a cademic advising?
-E. Latest date by which SAT or ACT Latest date by which SAT SubjectF.
-If necessary, use this space to clari not required of some students): Test scores fy your test must be received d for fall-term adm tests are recommer ission dents, or if tests are G. Please indicate which tests your in stitution us es for placemen t (e.g., state tests): : SAT
+Entrance exams

+A. Does your institution make use of SA seeking applicants? ☐ Yes ☐ N SAT Subject Te est scores in admi ssion decisions fo r first-time, first t-year, degree-

+If yes, place check marks in the appropri Fall 2017. ate boxes bo elow to reflect y our institution's p policies for use in admission for

+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT Some

+SAT Subject Tests

+B. If your institution will make use of the 2017 please indicate which ONE of the fiprocess): ACT with writing required ACT with writing recommended X ACT with or without writing accepted.
+If your institution will make use of the S please indicate which ONE of the follow SAT with Essay component required SAT with Essay component recomm SAT with or without Essay component.
+C. Please indicate how your institution we see the second se ed AT in admi ing applies I nended ent accepted ssion decisions (regardless of w s of whether the v for first-time, first thether the Essay vriting score will be t-year, degree-seel score will be used oe used in the ad king applicants to in the admission lmissions for Fall 2017

+SAT es say ACT essa av

+For admission

+For placement

+For advising

+In place of an application ess ay

+As a validity check on the ap ssay

+No college policy as of now

+Not using essay component \boxtimes

+D. In addition, does your institution use a X yes no E. Latest date by which SAT or ACT s Latest date by which SAT Subject T F. If necessary, use this space to clarify required of some students): cores must l'est scores n be received for t all-term admissio for fall-term adm on August 15 nission dents, or if tests are not